Micheen Thornycroft: 2013

 In 2013, Thornycroft raced at the World Rowing Cup in Sydney and attained first place in the Final B race (a non-medal race).
 She had training camps in Italy and Germany before participation at the 2013 World Rowing Championships in Chungju, South Korea where she finished fourth in the Final B race.
 Micheen won gold at the African Rowing Championships in the single sculls in Tunisia.

 2014

 In April, Thornycroft came out sixth at the Paulo D'Alorja regatta held in Italy.
 In June, at the World Rowing Cup II in Aiguebelette, France, Micheen finished second in the Final C race.
 At the 2014 World Rowing Championships held in Amsterdam, Netherlands, Thornycroft achieved a second-place finish in the Final D race and nineteenth overall.
 She was one of ten Zimbabwean athletes to receive an Olympic Solidarity scholarship to aid preparations for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-Micheen came first in the women's single sculls event at the 10th African Rowing Championships (which ran from 16–18 October) held at the Boukerdane Dam in Sidi Amar, Tipaza, a town in northern Algeria.
+Micheen came first in the women's single sculls event at the 10th African Rowing Championships (which ran from 16 to 18 October) held at the Boukerdane Dam in Sidi Amar, Tipaza, a town in northern Algeria.